Hi! Thank you for visiting my website!

 In 2003 I opened a small studio in Hod Ha’Sharon, and started teaching and creating myself.
 These were years in which my students and I worked close together in my tiny studio, hunched over 4 potters’ wheels.
 Despite all this, the joy and laughter, the heart to heart conversations and the emotions, mixed together with the clay, left very warm memories in my heart.

 In 2016, I opened a new and spacious studio in Kefar Malal, where I create and teach today.
+The studio is located in 16 Hazait st. Kefar Malal.
 Indeed, here the space is larger, and the equipment is more advanced, but the energy of intimacy and closeness remains.
 Students come to unburden themselves of all they went through during their week and the clay sustains all of it.
 The studio is a home for me, and I do my best to make it a home for all who come to it.

 Write me a message